-All the Amazon Prime Day 2020 deals to add to your cart now | CNN Underscored
+All the Amazon Prime Day 2021 deals to add to your cart now | CNN Underscored

 - Make any TV smarter with Amazon’s own Fire TV Stick 4K, now back down to $24.99 — its best price ever.
 The last time the device was marked down this low was Black Friday, so be sure to snag one for every TV in your house now.

-Chromebooks from HP, Lenovo and more (starting at $189.99; amazon.com)
+Chromebooks from HP, Lenovo and More (starting at $189.99; amazon.com)

 - Need a new laptop?
 Now’s a great time to score a Chromebook from a top brand like HP, Samsung or Acer for as low as $189.99 or as much as over $1,000.